 It’s great to have plans, but you also need to live your life, fully.
 If you have big dreams, I want you to think about how you can make them a reality – how can you manifest them.
 For example, when I knew I wanted my own camper van, I bought my first piece of equipment for it.
 It was a portable barbecue grill, which funnily enough I didn’t even end up bringing on this trip, but, I bought it for my future campervan.
 I imagined what my van would look like and where I would travel.

 I’ve also worked really hard to build my business up in a way that would allow me to have this flexibility and location independence.
 Having this freedom is what drives me and makes it all worthwhile.
-It’s also why I love online courses so much (click here to learn how to create and launch your first online course)!
+It’s also why I love online courses so much!
 I don’t have any coaching clients and I only take on a few website design projects a year, because I want to be able to make my own schedule.

 For me, it’s not enough to be able to work from anywhere.
 I also want to be the boss of my hours.
 I wouldn’t want to travel in a van and have a remote full-time job, putting in 8 hours a day 5 days a week even if this job would pay insanely well, because that’s not the lifestyle and freedom I’m craving.